binnyva/DZG-Notes/Litrature/Coaching.md

 ## Skills of a Coach
 - Creating a Safe Space
-	- Creating a deeply non-judgemental space.
+	- Creating a deeply non-judgmental space.
 - Ask great questions and Listen
 	- Taking the Balcony View together
 	- Tap into your natural curiosity